d3b-center/fw-d3b-get-tumor-intensity-values/README.md

-# SDK gear to extract slide metadata
+# SDK gear to calculate intensity value statistics for tumor regions

-This gear uses OpenSlide to extract file metadata from a pathology slide file and inject it as file-level metadata on Flywheel.
+This gear extracts intensity value statistics from an input image, within enhancing, non-enhancing, and whole-tumor (enhancing+non-enhancing+cystic) regions and injects the results as file-level metadata on Flywheel.

 ## Usage